KoushalShrma/KoushalShrma/README.md

 # About Me:
  Aspiring Backend Developer with a strong foundation in Java, Spring Boot, and MySQL, passionate about building scalable and efficient server side applications.
-Experienced in designing RESTful APIs, implementing authentication/authorization with Spring Security (JWT), and working with layered architectures.
-Skilled in problem-solving, database design, and writing clean, maintainable code.
-Eager to apply technical expertise in real-world projects, contribute to impactful soware solutions, and grow into a proficient full-stack developer by continuously learning modern technologies like React and cloud deployment.
+Eager to apply technical expertise in real-world projects and grow into a proficient full-stack developer by continuously learning modern technologies.

 ## Socials: